niivue/niivue-demo-images/Allen/README.md

 ## Creating new Atlases

 The original annotation image (annotation_full.nii.gz) uses a float32 datatype to store integer-valued labels.
 While there are only 142 unique structures (including background), the label values span a wide range — from 10307 to 266441657.
-Unfortunately, values this large exceed the exact integer representation of float32 (see flintmax), leading to rounding errors.
+Unfortunately, values this large exceed the exact integer representation of float32 (see [flintmax](https://www.mathworks.com/help/matlab/ref/flintmax.html)), leading to rounding errors.
 As a result, direct mapping from text files (which list true integer labels) to image voxel values fails unless this loss of precision is accounted for.
+Therefore, storing with the 142 indicies sequentially as uint8 reduces both complexity and resource demands.

 ```bash
 python remap_annotation.py
 ```